slf-dot-ch/snowmicropyn/docs/parameterization.rst

 #.
 Copy a fitting template.

-   Copy :file:`proksch2015.py` and rename it as a starting point.
+   Duplicate :file:`parameterizations/proksch2015.py` and rename it as a starting point.
 Give your class a fitting name, here `Custom2022`.

 #.
 Choose your attributes.